 Since 2018 Adam has also delivered workforce training across the sector and has now trained over 6,000 staff working in supported living and social care services.
 In 2018 he received the National Care Award for Care Trainer in recognition of this work.

-The consultancy work delivered through Innovative Pathways draws on this broad experience across frontline support, service management, operational leadership, workforce development and consultancy.
+Together, this gives Innovative Pathways a broad base of experience across frontline support, service management, operational leadership, workforce development, quality assurance and consultancy.

+The consultancy work delivered through Innovative Pathways draws on this combined experience.
 This means the support offered is always grounded in the realities of how services operate day to day.